Atlas of plant and animal histology

 LIPID DROPLETS

-Lipid droplets were observed and described in the XIXth century, and named as liposomes for many years.
+LLipid droplets were observed and described in the XIXth century, and they were named liposomes for many years.
 They were also known as lipid bodies, fat bodies, oil bodies, spherosomes and adiposomes.
+Most animal cells store lipids as droplets scattered in the cytoplasm.
+They can also be found in plant cells and even in yeast and bacteria.
+In fact, lipid droplets were first studied in plant seed cells.

 White fat cell